Improve Cognitive Function in Centenarians With L-Carnitine

 Additionally, walking capacity improved in the carnitine group.

-“Our study indicates that oral administration of l-carnitine produces a reduction of total fat mass, increases total muscular mass, and facilitates an increased capacity for physical and cognitive activity by reducing fatigue and improving cognitive functions,” the authors conclude.
+“Our study indicates that oral administration of L-carnitine produces a reduction of total fat mass, increases total muscular mass, and facilitates an increased capacity for physical and cognitive activity by reducing fatigue and improving cognitive functions,” the authors concluded.

 Contact Us Today For A Free Consultation